Clanwilliam (County Limerick)

-Clanwilliam (Clann Liam) is a barony in County Limerick in Ireland.
-According to Patrick Weston Joyce, the name Clanwilliam derives from the descendants (clan) of William de Burgh; similarly for the Tipperary barony of Clanwilliam.
+Clanwilliam (Clann Liam) is a barony in County Limerick, Ireland.
+According to Patrick Weston Joyce, the name Clanwilliam derives from the descendants (clan) of William de Burgh, founder of the Burke dynasty; similarly for the Tipperary barony of Clanwilliam.

 Clanwilliam is bordered by the baronies of Owneybeg to the east, Coonagh to the southeast, and Smallcounty to the south; to the west are Pubblebrien, Limerick City and the North Liberties.
 To the north across the River Shannon is County Clare; to the northeast is County Tipperary.

 Settlements in the barony include Castleconnell, Caherconlish, Garryowen, Barringtonsbridge, Janesboro, and Monaleen.